 Your bike must be equipped with brakes that are able to skid on dry, level, clean pavement when the brake is applied.
 In case you need to stop suddenly you won’t slide on the pavement and crash into the thing you wanted to avoid.

 In the end I would like to urge all readers to be very careful when on the road.
 These laws were made to ensure everyone’s well-being, so abiding by them will give way to more secure and pleasant traffic.

 Don’t risk your safety and that of others, just follow the law and have fun!

-John M. O’Brien and Associates are personal injury attorneys located in the Sacramento, California area.
+O’Brien & Zehnder Law Firm are personal injury attorneys located in the Sacramento, California area.

 Thank you, John, for your valuable insights on bicycle safety.
 Not only should adults adhere to the laws and rules of the road, but children and youth should also be taught these same rules.
 Adults and youth should always wear a helmet when riding.

 Now get out there and safely ride your bike!